Skip to main content

 Thursday, October 5, 2006

-TULSA - Oklahoma State University-Tulsa President Gary Trennepohl and Tulsa Public Schools Superintendent Michael Zolkoski announced today that the university is introducing a new degree and scholarship program for area education students and teachers.
+Oklahoma State University-Tulsa President Gary Trennepohl and Tulsa Public Schools Superintendent Michael Zolkoski announced Thursday that the university is introducing a new degree and scholarship program for area education students and teachers.

 With the support of the OSU-Tulsa Board of Trustees, Trennepohl and Zolkoski announced the Educating Educators program.
-This initiative includes the addition of an undergraduate degree in elementary education, with a strong emphasis in math, science and teaching diverse learning.
+This initiative includes adding an undergraduate degree in elementary education, emphasizing math, science and teaching diverse learning.

 “Our goal is to produce more teachers and principals for the Tulsa area,” Trennepohl said.
 “OSU-Tulsa will accomplish this by offering expanded education degrees, increasing scholarships available to education students and developing a post-baccalaureate program for individuals who want to enter the teaching profession but don’t have an education degree.”

-Trennepohl said the new Educating Educators scholarships will be available to undergraduate education students, as well as individuals who wish to pursue graduate degrees in education at OSU-Tulsa.
+Trennepohl said the new Educating Educators scholarships will be available to undergraduate education students and individuals who wish to pursue graduate degrees in education at OSU-Tulsa.

 “OSU-Tulsa recognizes the commitment educators make to the students in our schools every day,” Trennepohl said.
 “With the Educating Educators scholarship program, we want to honor that dedication by providing resources to those in the education discipline.”